github/docs/content/codespaces/getting-started/quickstart.md

    If you're following along with a different application type, enter the corresponding start command for that project.

-1. When your application starts, the codespace recognizes the port the application is running on and displays a prompt to let you know it has been forwarded.
+2. When your application starts, the codespace recognizes the port the application is running on and displays a prompt to let you know it has been forwarded.

    ![Port forwarding "toast" notification](/assets/images/help/codespaces/quickstart-port-toast.png)

-1. Click **Open in Browser** to view your running application in a new tab.
+3. Click **Open in Browser** to view your running application in a new tab.

 ## Edit the application and view changes

-1. Switch back to your codespace and open the `haikus.json` file by double-clicking it in the Explorer.
+1. Switch back to your codespace and open the `haikus.json` file by clicking it in the Explorer.

-1. Edit the `text` field of the first haiku to personalize the application with your own haiku.
+2. Edit the `text` field of the first haiku to personalize the application with your own haiku.

-1. Go back to the running application tab in your browser and refresh to see your changes.
+3. Go back to the running application tab in your browser and refresh to see your changes.

    {% octicon "light-bulb" aria-label="The lightbulb icon" %} If you've closed the tab, open the Ports panel and click the **Open in browser** icon for the running port.